rezangeles/rezangeles/README.md

 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I once trained a colleague overseas at 6 AM just to make sure our certification process ran smoothly.

-Detail-oriented professional learning advanced skills in Business Intelligence and Data analytics, backed by 10+ years in business operations and certification & training program management.
+**BIO:** Detail-oriented professional learning advanced skills in Business Intelligence and Data analytics, backed by 10+ years in business operations and certification & training program management.
 Currently training in SQL, Power BI, Tableau, and data storytelling to deliver actionable insights.
 Excited to leverage data to optimize processes, improve reporting, and support smarter decision-making.